oguimbal/HyVM/README.md

 ## Compatibility

-The HyVM does not yet support `PUSH0` as most of the chains do not support it.
-It is compiled with `Paris` EVM version.
+The HyVM supports `PUSH0`.
+It possible execute bytecode compiled with `Shanghai` EVM version.
+As the HyVM is deployed with the `Paris` EVM version, it will be converted to `PUSH1 0x00` during the execution.
+This is due to the fact that most chains do not support `PUSH0` yet.

 ## HyVM / EVM divergence